ViLinh27/myYoutubeFileCabinet/README.md

 Make a base plate app to go more in depth on what each file is supposed to do.
 Comment as heavily as I can.

+Draw out how i would visualize needed screens.

+Draw out each asset with appropriate dimensions.

+Make the basic html components and style them accordingly in css.

+Add functionality to buttons with render.js and pass into main.js and preload as needed.
+Debug for persistence issues.

+Implement the search functionality.

 # Categories

 These are categories I would use to categorize my own youtube channel subscriptions